Telecommunications service obligations

 A telecommunications service obligation (TSO) is established through an agreement under the Telecommunications Act between the Crown and a TSO provider.

 - Spark (supported by Chorus) is the TSO provider for the local residential telephone service, which includes charge-free local calling

 - Concentrix is the TSO provider for the New Zealand relay service for deaf, hearing-impaired and speech-impaired people.

 Costs for subsiding telecommunications services supplied under TSOs are funded through the Telecommunications Development Levy.
 This levy is collected from the telecommunications industry.

 The Commerce Commission works out the TSO charge paid to a TSO provider and the proportion of the Telecommunications Development Levy each provider is liable for.

-Under the Telecommunications (New Regulatory Framework) Amendment Bill, the TSOs which apply to Chorus and Spark will cease to apply in areas which have fibre.
+Under the Telecommunications (New Regulatory Framework) Amendment Act 2018, the TSOs which apply to Chorus and Spark will cease to apply in areas which have fibre.
 Consumers in these areas will have access to affordable fibre-based landline and broadband services.

 TSO Deed with Chorus: